Clean-Code0244/Stroke-Prediction-Model/README.md

-Stroke Prediction Model
+Stroke Prediction Model 🩺

-Overview
+📖 Overview
-This project implements a machine learning model to predict the likelihood of stroke occurrence based on patient data.
-The model uses a combination of preprocessing techniques, oversampling, and a Linear Discriminant Analysis (LDA) classifier to achieve robust predictions.
-The pipeline is designed to handle both numerical and categorical features, address missing values, and mitigate class imbalance in the dataset.
+This project develops a machine learning model to predict stroke likelihood using patient data.
+Built with a robust pipeline, it handles numerical and categorical features, addresses missing values, and mitigates class imbalance.
+The model employs Linear Discriminant Analysis (LDA) for classification, delivering reliable predictions.

-Dataset
+📊 Dataset
-The dataset used is stroke-data.csv, which contains patient information relevant to stroke prediction.
-The dataset includes the following features:
+The model is trained on stroke-data.csv, containing patient attributes relevant to stroke prediction.
+Key features include:

-Categorical Features:
+Features

+Categorical:
-hypertension: Whether the patient has hypertension (0 or 1).
+hypertension: Presence of hypertension (0 or 1)
-heart_disease: Whether the patient has heart disease (0 or 1).
+heart_disease: Presence of heart disease (0 or 1)
-ever_married: Marital status (Yes/No).
+ever_married: Marital status (Yes/No)
-work_type: Type of occupation (e.g., Private, Self-employed).
+work_type: Occupation type (e.g., Private, Self-employed)
-Residence_type: Urban or rural residence.
+Residence_type: Urban or Rural
-smoking_status: Smoking habits (e.g., never smoked, smokes).
+smoking_status: Smoking habits (e.g., never smoked, smokes)

-Numerical Features:
+Numerical:
-avg_glucose_level: Average glucose level in blood.
+avg_glucose_level: Average blood glucose level
-bmi: Body Mass Index.
+bmi: Body Mass Index
-age: Age of the patient.

-Target Variable:
+age: Patient age

+Target:
-stroke: Whether the patient had a stroke (0 or 1).
+stroke: Stroke occurrence (0 or 1)

-Dropped Feature:
+Dropped:
-id: Unique identifier for each patient, removed as it is not relevant for prediction.
+id: Unique patient identifier (not used for prediction)

-The dataset is loaded using the load_data() function, which separates features (X), target (y), and identifies categorical and numerical columns for preprocessing.
+The load_data() function loads the dataset, separates features (X) and target (y), and identifies feature types for preprocessing.

-Model Pipeline
+🛠️ Model Pipeline
-The model is implemented using a scikit-learn Pipeline to streamline preprocessing and classification.
-The pipeline consists of the following steps:
+The model is implemented using a scikit-learn Pipeline for streamlined preprocessing and classification:

 ColumnTransformer:
-Numerical Features:
-Missing values are imputed using the median strategy (SimpleImputer(strategy='median')).
+Numerical: Imputes missing values with median (SimpleImputer(strategy='median')).

-Categorical Features:
-Encoded using one-hot encoding (OneHotEncoder(handle_unknown='ignore')) to handle categorical variables and accommodate unseen categories in future data.
+Categorical: Applies one-hot encoding (OneHotEncoder(handle_unknown='ignore')) to handle unseen categories.

 PowerTransformer:
-Applies the Yeo-Johnson transformation to numerical features to make them more Gaussian-like, improving model performance.
-Standardization is included (standardize=True).
+Uses Yeo-Johnson transformation to normalize numerical features (standardize=True).

 SMOTE:
-Synthetic Minority Oversampling Technique (SMOTE) is used to address class imbalance in the dataset by generating synthetic samples for the minority class (stroke cases).
+Addresses class imbalance by generating synthetic samples for the minority class (stroke cases).

 Linear Discriminant Analysis (LDA):
-The classifier used for predicting stroke likelihood.
-LDA is chosen for its ability to find linear combinations of features that best separate classes.
+Classifies patients based on feature combinations optimized for class separation.

-Model Evaluation
+📈 Model Evaluation
 The model is evaluated using Repeated Stratified K-Fold Cross-Validation:

-Configuration: 10 folds, repeated 3 times (RepeatedStratifiedKFold(n_splits=10, n_repeats=3, random_state=42)).
+Setup: 10 folds, 3 repeats (RepeatedStratifiedKFold(n_splits=10, n_repeats=3, random_state=42)).
-Metric: Area Under the Receiver Operating Characteristic Curve (ROC AUC), which is suitable for imbalanced classification tasks.
+Metric: ROC AUC, ideal for imbalanced datasets.
-Results Visualization: A boxplot is generated to visualize the distribution of ROC AUC scores across cross-validation folds, with the mean score highlighted.
+Visualization: A boxplot displays the distribution of ROC AUC scores, with the mean score highlighted.

-The evaluation is performed using the evaluate_model() function, which returns an array of ROC AUC scores.
-The mean and standard deviation of these scores can be computed to assess model performance (commented in the code).
+The evaluate_model() function computes cross-validation scores, providing insights into model performance.

-Model Training and Saving
+💾 Model Training & Saving
-After evaluation, the pipeline is fitted on the entire dataset to create the final model.
-The trained model is saved as a joblib file (stroke_prediction_model.joblib) for future use, such as deployment or further analysis.
+The pipeline is trained on the entire dataset and saved as stroke_prediction_model.joblib for future use, such as predictions or deployment.

-Dependencies
+🧰 Dependencies
-The following Python libraries are required to run the code:
+The following libraries are required:

-pandas: For data manipulation and loading the dataset.
+pandas: Data manipulation
-numpy: For numerical operations.
+numpy: Numerical operations
-scikit-learn: For machine learning components (LinearDiscriminantAnalysis, Pipeline, ColumnTransformer, OneHotEncoder, PowerTransformer, SimpleImputer, RepeatedStratifiedKFold, cross_val_score).
+scikit-learn: Machine learning components
-imblearn: For handling class imbalance (SMOTE, Pipeline).
+imblearn: Class imbalance handling
-joblib: For saving the trained model.
-matplotlib: For visualizing evaluation results.
+joblib: Model persistence
+matplotlib: Visualization

+Install them with:
-Install the dependencies using: pip install pandas numpy scikit-learn imblearn joblib matplotlib
+pip install pandas numpy scikit-learn imblearn joblib matplotlib

-Usage
+🚀 Usage
-To train and evaluate the model, follow these steps:
+Training the Model

-Ensure the stroke-data.csv file is in the same directory as the script.
+Place stroke-data.csv in the project directory.
-Run the Python script containing the provided code.
+Run the script to:
-The script will:
-Load and preprocess the data.
+Load and preprocess data
-Evaluate the model using cross-validation and display a boxplot of ROC AUC scores.
+Evaluate the model (view ROC AUC boxplot)
-Train the final model on the entire dataset.
+Train and save the final model (stroke_prediction_model.joblib)

-Save the trained model as stroke_prediction_model.joblib.
+Making Predictions

-To use the saved model for predictions: from joblib import load import pandas as pd
+Use the saved model for new predictions: from joblib import load import pandas as pd

 # Load the model
 model = load('stroke_prediction_model.joblib')

-# Prepare new data (same format as training data, excluding 'id' and 'stroke')
+# Example new data
 new_data = pd.DataFrame({
     'age': [45],
     'hypertension': [0],